MariaSultanBahoo/chic-threads/chic-threads-frontend/README.md

 # Chic Threads - Attire Shopping Frontend

-Chic Threads is a modern, responsive frontend for an online fashion store.
+Chic Threads is a modern, responsive full stack website for an online fashion store.
 It showcases a wide range of clothing collections, including daily wear, western tops, party wear, and special bridal collections.
 The project is built with HTML5, CSS3, Bootstrap 5, and JavaScript, providing a seamless shopping experience with features like product filtering, wishlist, cart, and checkout modals.

 ## Features